 The main goal of an e-Wallet is to make easy and hassle-free monetary transactions.
-E-Wallets help in making faster and secured payments, as well as online money transfer.
+E-Wallets help in making faster and more secure payments, as well as online money transfers.

 We just have to register ourselves and complete the KYC (Know Your Customer) in order to start using the services offered by the e-wallet.

-Closed wallets are wallets which are delivered by a company to a consumer for purchasing goods and services completely from the company that is offering the wallet.
+Closed wallets are wallets that are delivered by a company to a consumer for purchasing goods and services completely from the company that is offering the wallet.

-Through semi-closed wallet, we can shop & transfer virtual money to anyone in the same wallet network.
-Semi-closed wallet also allow us in transferring the wallet balance to our bank account.
+Through semi-closed wallets, we can shop & transfer virtual money to anyone in the same wallet network.
+Semi-closed wallets also allow us in transferring the wallet balance to our bank account.

 These wallets have recently become very popular in our country.
 The wallets are making online shopping very easy and facilitating secured payments.

-Paytm is a semi-closed wallet which has become very popular in our country.
+Paytm is a semi-closed wallet that has become very popular in our country.
 It has tied up with retailers across the country and is accepted as a mode of payment by most outlets.

 Apart from that, it also facilitates electricity bill payment, flight booking, bus booking, mobile recharge, movie ticket purchase, etc.

 Recently, they have also come up with a facility for its users to invest in mutual funds using their platform.
-Another semi-closed wallet that is used in India is free charge, which offers a wide range of services through its app.
+Another semi-closed wallet that is used in India is free to charge and offers a wide range of services through its app.

-Open e-wallets can be issued by banks only and can be used for buying of goods and services.
+Open e-wallets can be issued by banks only and can be used for buying goods and services.
 It is very similar to a credit card, up to the pre-funded amount.

 These wallets can also be used for taking out cash from ATMs or banks and for fund transfers.